-As a result of our performance, 95.7% of the target performance-based restricted shares for fiscal 2019 were earned.
-From the actual grant of earned restricted shares in March 2020 through the April 8, 2022 vesting date, our NEOs receive dividends on these restricted shares and are entitled to voting rights.
-The fiscal 2019 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
-Accelerated vesting of the award is limited to a "double trigger" scenario (i.e., a termination of employment by the individual with good reason or by us or our acquiror without cause following a change of control of our company).
+The fiscal 2020 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
+Accelerated vesting of the award occurs in a "double trigger" scenario (i.e., a change of control of our company followed by a termination of employment by the individual with "good reason" or by us or our acquiror without "cause") or, in the case of performance-based equity awards, in the case of a change of control where the awards are neither continued following a change of control nor assumed or converted by the successor entity.